Toronto Zoo: Controversies

-In the days following Tara's death, both Zoocheck Canada and U.S.-based In Defence of Animals, as well as game show host Bob Barker, called for the zoo to close the exhibit and send the remaining three elephants to a sanctuary.
+In the days following Tara's death, both Zoocheck Canada and U.S.-based In Defence of Animals, as well as game show host Bob Barker of The Price is Right fame, called for the zoo to close the exhibit and send the remaining three elephants to a sanctuary.
 Toronto City Council endorsed this highly controversial decision.
-In September 2013, plans were finalized to move Toka, Thika and Iringa to a facility in California in October 2013.
+In September 2013, plans were finalized to move Toka, Thika and Iringa to a sanctuary in California in October 2013.
 The three elephants were transported on land during a 50-hour-long drive with stopovers.
 Iringa died on July 22, 2015, at the sanctuary in California.